-The Department of Geosciences offers three undergraduate degrees:
+The Department of Earth & Atmospheric Sciences offers four undergraduate degrees:

 - Bachelor of Science with a major in Geology